-- ❖ The number of entrants for Fashion Model Judging and Fashion Display Judging.
-This should include a breakdown of category, class, and division. - No one is to make any comments or gestures that could cause any discomfort to the entrant. - ❖ Tabulators will be instructed on how to tabulate worksheets as per Section 1 of the MAFCA Fashion Guidelines, and as outlined in FJPM2 Forms, Tabulators Information and Requirements. - Runners will be instructed in their duties to relay information and/or questions between the judges' room and the tabulators. - ❖ Ushers will be instructed on how to line up entrants in the waiting area and escort them to and from the judging area.
+- The number of entrants.
+This should include a breakdown of category, class and division. - No one is to make any comments or gestures that could cause any discomfort to the entrant. - Tabulators will be instructed on how to tabulate worksheets as per Section 1 of the MAFCA Fashion Guidelines; runners will be instructed in their duties to relay information and/or questions between the judges room and the tabulators. - Ushers will be instructed on how to line up entrants in the waiting area and escort them to and from the judging area.
 Instructions on how to take entrants to and from the photographer may also be included. - Instructions to any person present responsible for conducting any other aspect of judging should also be included here, with the exception of the judges. - The judges' commentator will receive copies of the entry forms.
-Instructions on how to present the information shall include: reading the entrant's name, category, entrant number, division, and class.
+Instructions on how to present the information shall include: reading the entrant's name, category, entrant number, divisions and class.
 Each area will then be read fully, beginning with Area A. If an area has no information, state that the area has been left blank.
 Depending upon how judging is arranged, there may be no need for a commentator.
 The Host Fashion Coordinator will be advised in advance as to the necessity for a commentator.